lightvector/KataGo/README.md

    * One slight detail with Lizzie - as of July 2019, the latest release of Lizzie currently performs a hardcoded check for Leela Zero's version number.
 To work around this issue, you can pass `-override-version 0.16` or `-override-version 0.17` to make KataGo pretend to be different versions of Leela Zero when Lizzie attempts to query the version number.
 However, the (unreleased) tip of the master branch of Lizzie has implemented explicit KataGo support, including score visualization, and also no longer requires this hack.

+Trained models AND precompiled executables are available on the [releases page](https://github.com/lightvector/KataGo/releases)!

 #### OpenCL vs CUDA, Supported Operating Systems
 KataGo has both an OpenCL backend and a CUDA backend.
 The OpenCL backend may be easier to compile and get working, as it doesn't require downloading and installing CUDA and CUDNN.
 It should be usable on systems with non-NVIDIA GPUs, Intel integrated graphics, etc., as long as they have a working OpenCL installation.

-   * The OpenCL version should compile on Linux or OSX via g++, and should compile on Windows via Cygwin or MinGW.
+   * KataGo should compile on Linux or OSX via g++ that supports at least C++14.
-   * The CUDA version should compile on Linux or OSX via g++ (and nvcc).
+   * KataGo should compile on Windows via MSVC 15 (2017) and later.
-   * Windows compilation for the CUDA version is not yet officially supported.
-However, it is very likely possible to do so via MSVC similar to the OpenCL version.
    * Other compilers and systems have not been tested yet.

 Depending on hardware and settings, in practice the OpenCL version seems to range from anywhere to several times slower to about similarly fast as the CUDA version.
 More optimization work may happen in the future though - the OpenCL version has definitely not reached the limit of how well it can be optimized.
 It also has not been tested for self-play training with extremely large batch sizes to run hundreds of games in parallel, all of KataGo's main training runs so far have been performed with the CUDA implementation.